 - The work is reasonably predictable, which may help planning.
 If we know it’s an extra minute for each lap, then the 20th ring will take 20 minutes.

 - Most of the work happens in the final laps.
 In the first 25% of the timelapse, we’ve barely grown: we’re adding tiny rings.
 Near the end, we start to pick up steam by adding long rings, each nearly the final size.

 Now let’s get practical: why do trees follow a ring pattern?

 A big tree must grow from a complete smaller tree.
 With the ring-by-ring strategy, we’re always building on a complete, fully-formed circle.
 We aren’t trying to grow the “left half” of the tree and then work on the right side.

 In fact, many natural processes that grow (trees, bones, bubbles, etc.) take this inside-out approach.

 Now think about a slice-by-slice progression.
 What do you notice?

-Progress is extremely easy to measure.
+- Progress is extremely easy to measure.
 If we have 10 slices, then at slice 6 we are exactly 60% done (by both area and circumference).

 Contrast this to sonar used by a submarine or bat, which sends a sound “ring” propagating in every direction.
 That works best for close targets (covering every direction at once).
 The drawback is that unfocused propagation gets much weaker the further out you go, as the initial energy is spread out over a larger ring.
-We use megaphones and antennas to focus our signals into beams (thin slices) to get the max range for our energy.
+We use megaphones and antennas to focus our signals into beams (thin slices) to get the most range for our energy.